nginxinc/ansible-role-nginx-controller-component/README.md

 `controller_auth_token` - Authentication token for NGINX Controller

-`environmentName` - Environment the gateway is associated with
+`environmentName` - Environment the component is associated with

 `appName` - Name of the app